pskrillz/Realtime-English-To-Any-Language-Subtitle-Generator/SETUP_GUIDE.md

 You'll know it's working when:
 - ✅ Audio is being captured (no "Device not found" errors)
 - ✅ Speech is being recognized (text appears in console)
-- ✅ Translations are generated (Farsi text appears)
+- ✅ Translations are generated (translated text appears)
 - ✅ Subtitles appear in OBS Studio
 - ✅ File `subtitle.txt` is being updated